 Why You Will Love This Recipe

 This will be hands down the easiest sourdough bread you ever make!
-I took my No-Knead Rosemary Bread recipe and subbed out the instant yeast for an active sourdough starter and PRESTO!
-Amazing bread with little effort.
+I took my No-Knead Rosemary Bread recipe and subbed out the instant yeast for an active sourdough starter and presto!
+Amazing bread with little effort just like my Easy Ciabatta Rolls Recipe.

 This bread is completely from scratch and it will seem like you took hours folding and kneading.
 Only you will know the secret.